rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Configures the feedback given after a successful scan.
-This value is ignored if aimType is set to continuousRead and no feedback will be given.</p>
+Configures the feedback given after a successful scan.
+This value is ignored if aimType is set to continuousRead and no feedback will be given.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.VF_FEEDBACK_ENABLED - String: enabled
-<p>The last image that was successfully decoded is displayed.
-The time for which the image is displayed can be configured by the viewfinderFeedbackTime parameter.</p>
+* Constant: EB.Barcode.VF_FEEDBACK_ENABLED - String: enabled The last image that was successfully decoded is displayed.
+The time for which the image is displayed can be configured by the viewfinderFeedbackTime parameter.

-* Constant: EB.Barcode.VF_FEEDBACK_DISABLED - String: disabled
-<p>No feedback is given in the viewfinder after a successful decode.</p>
+* Constant: EB.Barcode.VF_FEEDBACK_DISABLED - String: disabled No feedback is given in the viewfinder after a successful decode.

-* Constant: EB.Barcode.VF_FEEDBACK_RETICLE - String: reticle
-<p>The last image that was successfully decoded is displayed along with a red reticle in the center of the image.
-The time for which the image is displayed can be configured by the viewfinderFeedbackTime parameter.</p>
+* Constant: EB.Barcode.VF_FEEDBACK_RETICLE - String: reticle The last image that was successfully decoded is displayed along with a red reticle in the center of the image.
+The time for which the image is displayed can be configured by the viewfinderFeedbackTime parameter.
 ####Access